PrincetonUniversity/lucid/AEC_README.md

 The tests should complete quickly (well under a minute to finish all of them).
 If either the Errors or Diffs list doesn't match the above output, then something went wrong.

 ## Claims in the paper:
-Our paper makes two types of claims: claims that we support certain language features, and claims about the performance of our implementation.
+Our paper makes two types of claims: claims that we support certain language features (page 2), and claims about the performance of our implementation (page 24).
 The bulk of the evaluation should consist of
 1. Examining some or all of the files in the /lucid/examples/popl22 directory to verify that they make use of the language features we claim to support, and
 2. Running the `dpt` binary on these files to show that they pass the typechecker, and take the expected amount of time